D-Molloy/image_service/README.md

    - Requested dimensions must be greater than 0.

-   - A potential alternative endpoint would to separate the requested dimensions into it's own request parameter
+   - A potential alternative endpoint would be to separate the requested dimensions into it's own request parameter

 - **Example request**:
   `http://localhost:4000/api/images/resize/kendall-katwalk/1024x768+IMG_0001.jpg`